May 16, 2011

 “When the LORD saw that he turned aside to look, God called to him from the midst of the bush and said, “Moses, Moses!”
 And he said, ‘Here I am.'”

-In John 8:58, page 1673, Jesus proclaimed His deity to the Jews: “Truly, truly, I say to you, before Abraham was born, I am.”
-The Jews picked up stones to kill Jesus for this claim, but Jesus hid Himself and went out of the temple (John 8:59, page 1673.
-Why did the Jews react so violently to Jesus claim that before Abraham was, “I am” ?
+In John 8:58, Jesus proclaimed His deity to the Jews: “Truly, truly, I say to you, before Abraham was born, I am.”
+The Jews picked up stones to kill Jesus for this claim, but Jesus hid Himself and went out of the temple (John 8:59.
+Why did the Jews react so violently to Jesus’ claim that before Abraham was, “I am” ?
 We must pick up a little history here from the Old Testament that will lead us to understand the term “I AM” as Jesus used it that day, and why the Jews understood He claimed to be their God.
 It all started with a burning bush in the wilderness.

 The Burning Bush and Moses.
 One day, Moses was pasturing the flock of His father-in-law Jethro near Midian.
 Moses had been born in Egypt, and raised in Pharaoh’s house.
-He killed an Egyptian when he was forty years old, and had to flee Egypt to live in the wilderness (Exodus 2:11-25, pages 89-90).
-The Angel of the Lord appeared to Moses from a burning bush, and yet the bush was not consumed (Exodus 3:1-3, page 90).
+He killed an Egyptian when he was forty years old, and had to flee Egypt to live in the wilderness (Exodus 2:11-25).
+The Angel of the Lord appeared to Moses from a burning bush, and yet the bush was not consumed (Exodus 3:1-3).
 Moses turned aside and God called to him from the bush.
-God always call us to pray to Him, and we should think of prayer as a time where God moves in our hearts so that we understand His will for our lives.
+God always calls us to pray to Him, and we should think of prayer as a time where God moves in our hearts so that we understand His will for our lives.
 In prayer, God applies His words from Scripture to our lives so that we know what to do.

 Holy Ground.
-God communicated to Moses early on that that ground around Horeb, the mountain of God, was holy ground (Exodus 3:5, page 90).
-God instructed Moses to take His shoes off, and stand upon it.
+God communicated to Moses early on that ground around Horeb, the mountain of God, was holy ground (Exodus 3:5).
+God instructed Moses to take his shoes off, and stand upon it.
 God likewise tells us that God has the power to make land holy, and set it apart for His own use.
 In this case, God wanted to change the perspective of Moses regarding: (1) the land; (2) Moses himself; and (3) Yahweh.
-Moses would learn more an more about these things as God worked with Him, but Moses learned that day that God had great plans for his life.
+Moses would learn more and more about these things as God worked with him, but Moses learned that day that God had great plans for his life.

 I Am the God of Your Father, The God of Abraham, the God of Isaac, and the God of Jacob.
 God introduces Himself to Moses through reference to the family of God.
-We know from Matthew 22:23, page 1541, that Jesus used this same phrase to indicate that those forefathers of Moses were still alive with God, because God means by this phrase that He is the God of the living and not of the dead.
-We should always remember that Moses hid his face from God, because he was afraid to look at God (Exodus 3;6, pages 90-91).
+We know from Matthew 22:23, that Jesus used this same phrase to indicate that those forefathers of Moses were still alive with God, because God means by this phrase that He is the God of the living and not of the dead.
+We should always remember that Moses hid his face from God, because he was afraid to look at God (Exodus 3:6).

 So we learn more about the prayer life of Moses.